Researcher. Professor. Advocate.

 Advocate for human rights.

-Danielle (Kilgo) Brown is the John & Elizabeth Bates Cowles Professor of Journalism, Diversity and Equality in the Hubbard School of Journalism and Mass Communication at the University of Minnesota, Twin Cities.
+Danielle K. Brown is the John & Elizabeth Bates Cowles Professor of Journalism, Diversity and Equality in the Hubbard School of Journalism and Mass Communication at the University of Minnesota, Twin Cities.
 She is an award-winning, political communication researcher with interests in the intersections of news media representation, underserved and historically excluded communities, and social justice efforts.
-Her work is published in top-peer reviewed journals in mass communication, sociology, and political science academic journals, as well many popular media outlets like Salon, Yahoo News, and The Conversation.
-Her dozens of publications appear in journals such as the Journal of Communication, International Journal of Press/Politics, Journalism, Journalism Studies, Journalism Practice, Digital Journalism, Mass Communication & Society, Health Communication, and The International Journal of Communication.
-She has presented her work at AEJMC, ICA, NCA, SSCA, ISOJ, WAPOR and UCDA, where she has received numerous research and creative production awards.
-In 2020, she received the Lillian Lodge Kopenhaver Outstanding Junior Scholar Award.
+Danielle has published dozens of articles in top-tier journals in mass communication, sociology, and political science, and her work also appears in popular media outlets like Salon, Yahoo News, and The Conversation.
+In 2022, she received the International Communication Association's Journalism Studies Public Engagement Award and in 2020, she received the Lillian Lodge Kopenhaver Outstanding Junior Scholar Award.
 She also received prestigious recognition from Mass Communication and Society Division of AEJMC for her dissertation and was named an emerging scholar for AEJMC in 2018.
 Dani is an associate editor for the International Journal of Press/Politics, and serves on the editorial board for Digital Journalism and Journalism Practice.
 She currently teaches about race and gender diversity & mass communication.
 She previously served on the faculty at Indiana University & the University of Mary Hardin Baylor.
-Prior to joining the academy, Dani was a photojournalist, writer, and later a non-profit public relations professional.
+Prior to joining the academy, she was a photojournalist, writer, and later a non-profit public relations professional.

 PH.D., UNIVERSITY OF TEXAS